-Lane detection is a critical component of Advanced Driver Assistance Systems (ADAS), supporting key functionalities such as lane departure warnings and autonomous navigation.
+Lane detection enables key functionalities such as lane departure warnings and autonomous navigation in ADAS, demonstrating strong risk perception capabilities\citep{AAP3, AAP6}.
 While existing lane detection algorithms perform well under clear weather conditions with visible lane markings, their performance drops significantly in adverse environments like fog, where reduced visibility and image degradation obscure lane clarity, thus increasing the risk of traffic accidents.
 Furthermore, the lack of specialized datasets tailored to foggy conditions has limited the development of effective deep learning-based solutions for these challenging scenarios.

 To address these limitations, we introduce the FoggyLane dataset, a new benchmark specifically designed for lane detection under foggy conditions.
 This dataset, comprising 1,423 annotated images across six distinct foggy road scenarios, fills a crucial gap in the current lane detection datasets.
-In addition, we generate foggy versions of two widely-used lane detection datasets, CULane \cite{pan2018spatial} and Tusimple \cite{Tusimple}, creating FoggyCULane and FoggyTusimple datasets.
+Additionally, we create foggy versions of two commonly used lane detection datasets, CULane \citep{pan2018spatial} and Tusimple \citep{Tusimple}, resulting in the FoggyCULane and FoggyTusimple datasets.
 These datasets are essential for training and testing lane detection algorithms in foggy environments.

 In response to the unique challenges posed by foggy conditions, we propose a robust real-time lane detection method optimized for such environments.
 The main contributions of our work are as follows: